Campaign raises awareness about the urgent need to save what remained of the cultural heritage of Kashgar.

-In 2009 Ana Escobedo, an undergraduate in classical archaeology at Brown University (now graduate student at Cambridge University) created “Save Kashgar” in response to Chinese government’s plan to raze the old oasis city of Kashgar to the ground.
-As a fulfillment of her summer internship at SAFE, Ana’s multi-faceted campaign includes a “Save Kashgar” cause page on Facebook (now boasting more than 1,000 members) and an online petition appealing to the Chinese Cultural Minister to save what remained of the cultural heritage of Kashgar.
+In 2009 Ana Escobedo, an undergraduate in classical archaeology at Brown University created “Save Kashgar” in response to Chinese government’s plan to raze the old oasis city of Kashgar to the ground.
+As a fulfillment of her summer internship at SAFE, Ana’s multi-faceted campaign includes a “Save Kashgar” cause page on Facebook and an online petition appealing to the Chinese Cultural Minister to save what remained of the cultural heritage of Kashgar.
 She also launched a flickr group dedicated to creating a consolidated photographic record of pre-destruction Kashgar.
 Read Ana’s own account of her journey into saving Kashgar, and how she reached out to concerned others for support, while making sure that her work supported, rather than competed, with other efforts already in place.

 Ana’s project dovetails the organization’s efforts in this regard, expressed in this editorial “Cultural vandalism”: The destruction of ancient Kashgar, posted two days after the May 27, 2009 New York Times article.
 This was followed by the Statement of Concern and Appeal for International Cooperation to Save Ancient Kashgar that SAFE initiated with Heritage Watch, which was signed by a coalition of cultural heritage organizations, archaeologists and art historians.
 The statement was mailed to Mr. Francesco Bandarin, Director of UNESCO World Heritage Centre.